aatifsohel/100-days-of-code/round-2-log.md

 ### R2D14 - Mar 14, 2023
 Today, I learnt about javascript & advanced DOM.
 How DOM API works behind the scenes?
 Node and DOM tree and its methods and properties.
 Creating, deleting,and modifying HTML elements.
 Adding, removing and modifying styles, attributes, etc. I coded for 1 hour.

+### R2D15 - Mar 15, 2023
+Today, I learnt how to use different methods to manipulate classes, styles and attributes using javascript.
+Implemented smooth scrolling in the bankist website using `.scrollIntoView()`.
+Learnt old way of doing smooth scrolling using coordinates by `.getBoundingClientRect()`.
+How to get viewport size using `.clientHeight` and `.clientWidth`.
+Today, I coded for 1 hour.
+Learnt userflows in figma design.